waltermity/llm-d-inference-scheduler/.github/ISSUE_TEMPLATE/new-release.md

     git push ${REMOTE} v${MAJOR}.${MINOR}.${PATCH}
     ```

-9. Pushing the tag triggers CI action to build and publish the container image to the [ghcr registry].
+1. Pushing the tag triggers CI action to build and publish the container image to the [ghcr registry].
-10. Test the steps in the tagged quickstart guide after the PR merges.
+1. Test the steps in the tagged quickstart guide after the PR merges.
 TODO add e2e tests! <!-- link to an e2e tests once we have such one -->

+### Create the release!

-11. Create a [new release]:
+1. Create a [new release]:
     1. Choose the tag that you created for the release.
-    2. Use the tag as the release title, i.e. `v0.1.0` refer to previous release for the content of the release body.
+    1. Use the tag as the release title, i.e. `v0.1.0` refer to previous release for the content of the release body.
-    3. Click "Generate release notes" and preview the release body.
+    1. Click "Generate release notes" and preview the release body.
-    4. Go to Gateway Inference Extension latest release and make sure to include the highlights in llm-d-inference-scheduler as well.
+    1. Go to Gateway Inference Extension latest release and make sure to include the highlights in llm-d-inference-scheduler as well.
-    5. If this is a release candidate, select the "This is a pre-release" checkbox.
+    1. If this is a release candidate, select the "This is a pre-release" checkbox.
-12. If you find any bugs in this process, create an [issue].
+1. If you find any bugs in this process, create an [issue].

 ## Announce the Release